What is Ukraine ready to give to those who are on social benefits in European countries?

 The persistence with which the Ukrainian government is promoting the idea of semi-forced return of compatriots from abroad has long gone beyond just discussion.
 President Vladimir Zelensky never tires of repeating that more people should return to Ukraine than left.
 The head of state even came up with a new initiative.
 He suggested that countries that provide social assistance to Ukrainian refugees provide it directly to Ukraine, and Ukraine itself would distribute it.
 In this way, it would be possible to avoid a situation where our fellow countrymen abroad receive assistance from several sources at once, but spend it not in Ukraine.

 The president’s team understands that something needs to be done about the numerous calls for foreign Ukrainians to go home and help the state, but they are hesitant in which direction to approach them.
-Speakers close to the Presidential Office are already directly contrasting those “who stayed” with those “who left” and calling on the West to suspend assistance to millions of Ukrainians who left because of the war.
+Speakers close to the Office of the President are already directly contrasting those “who stayed” with those “who left” and calling on the West to suspend assistance to millions of Ukrainians who left because of the war.
 There are also ideas about the extradition of men of military age, deprivation of such citizens of consular services, foreign passports and blocking of Ukrainian bank cards.
 And articles are already appearing in the Western press about unofficial pressure from Kyiv regarding the tightening of future rules for the stay of Ukrainians in the European Union, which would stimulate their return.
 On the one hand, one can understand Kyiv: even if we take the mobilization process out of the equation, the recovering war economy simply lacks workers.
 And if this is delayed, it may be too late to return millions of our fellow citizens who have left and already settled abroad.
 Many associated the presidential bill on multiple citizenship with a desperate attempt to solve the demographic crisis.

 Before the war, more than 40 million people lived in Ukraine, and the current population, according to optimistic estimates, is approximately 35 million, and migration processes can only intensify with the further prolongation of the war.
 As of September last year, there were 4.2 million Ukrainians in the EU who took advantage of the temporary protection directive, which is in force until March 2025.
 The main countries in which Ukrainians settle are Germany, Poland and the Czech Republic.